rawsashimi1604/k8s-starter-diagram/README.md

 ![image](./img.png)

 Simple diagram drawn to explain how k8s works in a nutshell.
-Please correct if any mistakes, am still new to k8s :blush:
+Please correct if any mistakes, am still new to k8s :blush: Please give it a star if it helped you! :kissing_closed_eyes:

 ## Loading the diagram in excalidraw
 You can load the diagram in excalidraw.
 Head to [excalidraw.com](https://www.excalidraw.com) and select load diagram from disk.